yonoteam/DeepIsaHOL/README.md

     │   │   │   ├── data_stats.py # statistics from the generated proof-JSONs
     │   │   │   └── str_ops.py    # string operations on the generated proof-JSONs
     │   │   ├── repl.py           # implementation of the Python REPL
-    │   │   ├── requiremnts.txt   # dependencies for this project's Python scripts
     │   │   ├── save_ops.py       # methods for saving tokenizers, datasets, and models
     │   │   ├── tokenizer_ops.py  # frequently used tokenizer operations
-    │   │   ├── train_config.json # template of the input training configuration file
+    │   │   ├── train_t5.py       # training loop for the T5 models
-    │   │   ├── train_t5.py       # training loop for the models
+    │   │   ├── train_gemma.py    # training loop for the Gemma models with HuggingFace
+    │   │   ├── train_unsloth_gemma.py # loop for training the Gemma models with Unsloth
     │   │   └── writer.py         # interface with the data-extraction algorithm
     │   └── scala
     │       ├── directories.scala # register of important directories for this repository